 November 1 is All Saints' Day, a public holiday.
 The Festa della Salute, held on November 21, is another big festival celebrating the end of the plague, this time in 1631.

 The Christmas season starts December 8, a national holiday, and throughout the month you'll find Christmas markets and events as well as Hanukkah events early in the month, mainly in the Jewish Ghetto.
-The big finale on New Year's Eve takes place in Piazza San Marco, with a big group kiss followed by fireworks.
+The big finale on New Year's Eve takes place in Piazza San Marco, with a midnight fireworks show and lots of revelry.